thibmonsel/torchdde/docs/interpolators/linear-interpolator.md

-This library only support linear interpolation at this moment !
+This library only supports linear interpolation at this moment !

 ::: torchdde.TorchLinearInterpolator
     selection:
         members:
             - __init__
             - add_point
+            - __call__